PavanRangani/docs/docs/prd/chat/my-chats.md

 - `Other Familes` shows those families where the login user is not associated but the User has any Active tasks assigned.
 (Active means task other than Done status)
 - `Unread/Pinned Chat`, `My Families` & `Other Families` are shown in alphabetical order
 - Count in brackets indicates the count of tasks which has unread chat.
 If nothing is unread, doesn't show any count
-- When there isn't any records available in any of the group, that group won't be available
+- When there isn't any records available in any of the group, that group won't be available.
 - When there isn't any records in any group, shows proper message
+- If `Unread/Pinned Chat` have one unread Chat (No Pin task available), the user marks that task as unread.
+So that family will be moved to other families and user will be moved to the next family of the `Unread/Pinned Chat` group.
+If it is the last family for the groups, stay the same as the family and its group will change.
+- If a family in `Unread/Pinned Chat` has one unread Chat and some Pinned task and the user marks that unread Chat as read, family won't be change.
+It will ramain as it is (Only unread count will be changed).

+#### UX Rule

+- Message when no Families available: `No Families Available`

 ### Single task